All-National TV: Closing of the talk show Choice during the 2010 presidential elections

-Coverage of the 2020 presidential election and subsequent protest
+Coverage of the 2020 presidential election and subsequent protests

-On June 12, 2020, during the election campaign, the ONT TV channel published a video in which affirmative statements were made regarding the guilt of the candidate for the post of President of the Republic of Belarus Viktor Babariko and those detained in the Belgazprombank case:"I can't even imagine that such activities could be carried out without the knowledge of the manager.
+On June 12, 2020, during the presidential election campaign, ONT broadcast a video in which affirmative statements were made regarding the guilt of the presidential candidate Viktor Babariko, and those detained in the Belgazprombank case:

+"I can't even imagine that such activities could be carried out without the knowledge of the manager.
 And I can already say that we have evidence of his participation in this illegal activity."

-According to the head of the "Legal Initiative" Victoria Fedorova, these statements are unacceptable and grossly violate human rights, as well as the principle of the presumption of innocence, enshrined in Article 26 of the Constitution and in Article 16 of the Criminal Procedure Code of the Republic of Belarus.
+According to the head of the Belarusian non-profit human rights organization "Legal Initiative", Victoria Fedorova, these statements are unacceptable and grossly violate human rights, as well as the principle of the presumption of innocence, enshrined in Article 26 of the Constitution and in Article 16 of the Criminal Procedure Code of Belarus.

-In June 2020, without explanation, the author's program "The Adventures of Captain Wrangel", with one of the most famous Belarusian TV presenters, Dmitry Wrangel, who had previously condemned the brutal Belarusian riot police detained buyers at the souvenir shop Symbal.by in Minsk (and was declared the best TV presenter in the country in 2009), was taken off the air.
-At the same time, the contract with Dmitry Wrangel was concluded until the end of 2020.
+In June 2020, without explanation, the author's program The Adventures of Captain Wrangel, with one of the most famous Belarusian TV presenters, Dmitry Wrangel, who had previously condemned the brutality of Belarusian riot police detaining buyers at the souvenir shop SYMBAL.BY in Minsk, was taken off the air.
+At the same time, the contract with Dmitry Wrangel was to run until the end of 2020.
 According to the presenter, it was his civic position that caused the program to be taken off the air.
-This happened after Stanyuta's reaction to the brutal detentions of people in line at the Symbal.by store, which occurred on June 23.

-In July 2020, the sports section of the Our Morning program on ONT, which was hosted on Mondays by the famous Belarusian gymnast, multiple medallist of the World and European Championships, Melitina Staniuta, was taken off the air.
-This happened after Stanyuta's reaction to the brutal detentions of people in line at the Symbal.by store, which occurred on June 23.
+In July 2020, the sports section of the Our Morning program on ONT, which was hosted on Mondays by the famous Belarusian gymnast Melitina Staniuta, was taken off the air.
+This also happened after Stanyuta's reaction to the brutal detentions of people in line at the SYMBAL.BY store, which occurred on June 23.

-Also in July 2020, the popular TV presenter of the show "Luck In The Bargain", Dmitry Kokhno was taken off the air, who also criticized the actions of riot police who harshly detained civilians standing in line at the store of Belarusian symbols Symbal.by.
-The leader's post against the actions of the Belarusian riot police was even quoted by the famous American publication The New York Times.
+Also in July 2020, the popular TV presenter of the show Luck In The Bargain, Dmitry Kokhno, was taken off the air; he also had criticized the actions of riot police who harshly detained civilians standing in line at the store of SYMBAL.BY.
+The leader's post against the actions of the Belarusian riot police was even quoted by the American publication The New York Times.